ropensci/stats19/README.md

 <img src="man/figures/README-ggplot-ped-severity-1.png" width="100%" />

-These figures suggest that pedestrian casualties tend to happen more frequently near the city centre, compared with other types of casualty.
+These figures suggest that pedestrian casualties tend to happen more frequently near city centres, compared with other types of casualty.

 ## Time series analysis